galaxyproject/training-material/topics/variant-analysis/tutorials/beaconise-1000hg/tutorial.md

 So, before beaconing them, the beacon providers must prepare the data in JSON, also known as Beacon-friendly format (BFF).
 This can be done by extracting the required information from those files following the beacon schemas.
 The beacon providers can use already developed tools such as in the [B2RI tools](https://github.com/EGA-archive/beacon2-ri-tools) or develop their own tools.

-For this tutorial we will show the steps to beaconing and query the [HG00096](https://s3.console.aws.amazon.com/s3/buckets/1000genomes-dragen?region=us-west-2&bucketType=general&prefix=data/dragen-3.5.7b/hg38_altaware_nohla-cnv-anchored/HG00096/&showversions=false) biosample structural variants VCF file obtained from the [1000 Genome project](https://s3.console.aws.amazon.com/s3/buckets/1000genomes-dragen?region=us-west-2&bucketType=general&tab=objects) using scripts created by The University of
+For this tutorial we will show the steps to create a beacon and query it for the [HG00096](https://s3.console.aws.amazon.com/s3/buckets/1000genomes-dragen?region=us-west-2&bucketType=general&prefix=data/dragen-3.5.7b/hg38_altaware_nohla-cnv-anchored/HG00096/&showversions=false) biosample structural variants VCF file obtained from the [1000 Genome project](https://s3.console.aws.amazon.com/s3/buckets/1000genomes-dragen?region=us-west-2&bucketType=general&tab=objects) using scripts created by The University of
 Bradford Computational and Data-Driven Science research team.